Discovery+ Needs to Be Part of Your Streaming Life, It's That Good

 The company’s official entrance into the streaming wars brought all of Discovery’s assets under a single roof, with everything from true crime to reality TV to nature documentaries.
 Discovery+ is home to tens of thousands of episodes from legacy broadcast channels like HGTV, the History Channel, A&E, Food Network, and more.
 And it’s not just old stuff, either—Discovery says it plans to bring more than 1,000 hours of original content to the platform in its first year, with more than 50 exclusives available on the service at launch.
 That’s a fairly good haul of content to offer potential subscribers right out of the gate.

-But the service charges for both its ad-free and ad-supported tiers, which cost $5 and $7 per month, respectively.
+But the service charges for both its ad-supported and ad-free tiers, which cost $5 and $7 per month, respectively.
 Do you really need to add another paid streaming service to your portfolio, particularly when so many others launched last year?
 Maybe not.
 But I’d encourage anyone to give Discovery+ a shot before writing it off.
 Not only were its natural world originals and exclusives a huge draw for me, personally—as well as all you other David Attenborough heads out there—but Discovery+ delivered an excellent product at launch that will, at the very least, introduce something new to your limited premium content options.

 Now, I’m not sure what your own quarantine content diet has been like, but I’ve survived mostly on mindless reality TV binge-watching (I know, I know) and a lot of documentaries about the natural world and space phenomena.
 I’ll watch it anywhere I can find it: Netflix, Apple TV, PBS, whatever.
 If this sounds like you, reader, I have some great news: Discovery+ is a smorgasbord of exactly this kind of thing, thanks to both Discovery’s own assets and exclusive BBC programming, which includes Planet Earth, Blue Planet, Serengeti, and The Mating Game.
 Attenborough also narrates the Discovery+ original A Perfect Planet, a five-part series from the same folks behind Planet Earth.
 This alone should be reason enough to at least activate one of multiple free trial offers the service is currently running.

-Note: Clarification: This article has been updated to make clear that in addition to drawing from its own library, Discovery+ is also licensing content from partners like A&E.